schedutron/S-Koo-L/README.md

 # S-Koo-L
-This is a revolutionary (or maybe evolutionary) school management system with an interface similar to that of SQL.
+This is a revolutionary (or maybe evolutionary) school management system with an easy-to-use interface resembling that of SQL.

 See the document in the [Documentation Stuff](/Documentation%20Stuff) directory to read about the project.
 This README will be updated soon.